GSA/10x/_pages/send-us-an-idea.md

 <h2 class="docs-h2">Eligibility</h2>

-10x is currently accepting ideas from Technology Transformation Service (TTS) employees.
+10x is currently accepting ideas from Technology Transformation Services (TTS) employees.
 As we scale this program, 10x will be open to submissions from the entire federal government.

 <h2 class="docs-h2">What makes a good idea?</h2>